redwoodjs/redwoodjs-com-archive/docs/appConfiguration.md

 When you're running your app locally, this gets aliased away (you can see exactly how in [webpack.common.js](https://github.com/redwoodjs/redwood/blob/main/packages/core/config/webpack.development.js#L22) (and here's the docs on Webpack's [devServer.proxy](https://webpack.js.org/configuration/dev-server/#devserverproxy), for good measure)).

-When you run `redwood setup deploy [provider]` on the CLI, this path gets configured to the defaults for the provider you're configuring
+When you run `redwood setup deploy [provider]` on the CLI, this path gets configured to the default for the provider you're configuring

 #### Customizing the GraphQL Endpoint

-By default, we construct the GraphQL endpoint from `apiUrl`.
-That is, `./redwood/functions/graphql` is the default graphql endpoint.
+By default, Redwood constructs the GraphQL endpoint from `apiUrl` such that `./redwood/functions/graphql` ends up being the default graphql endpoint.
-But sometimes you want to host your api side somewhere else, on a different domain.
+But sometimes you want to host your api side somewhere else, or even on a different domain.
 There's two ways you can do this:

-**a) Change the `apiUrl` value to your new domain**
+**a) Change `apiUrl` to your new domain**

 ```toml
 [web]